realpython/python-guide/docs/starting/install/osx.rst

     $ ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"

-The script will expalin what changes it will make and prompt you before the installation begins.
+The script will explain what changes it will make and prompt you before the installation begins.
 Once you've installed Homebrew, insert the Homebrew directory at the top of your ``PATH`` environment variable.
 You can do this by adding the following